bbauska/JS-Definitive/README.md

 empty.length // => 0
 // Arrays and objects can hold other arrays and objects: let points = [ // An array with 2 elements.
   {x: 0, y: 0}, // Each element is an object.
   {x: 1, y: 1}
 ];
 let data = { // An object with 2 properties
   trial1: [[1,2], [3,4]], // The value of each property is an array.
   trial2: [[2,3], [4,5]] // The elements of the arrays are arrays.
 };
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Comment Syntax in Code Examples</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>You may have noticed in the preceding code that some of the comments begin with
+<p>You may have noticed in the preceding code that some of the comments begin with an arrow
-an arrow (=>).
+(=&gt;).
 These show the value produced by the code before the comment and are my attempt to emulate an interactive JavaScript environment like a web browser console in a printed book.</p>

 <p>Those // =&gt; comments also serve as an assertion, and I’ve written a tool that tests the
 code and verifies that it produces the value specified in the comment.
 This should help, I hope, to reduce errors in the book.</p>

 <p>There are two related styles of comment/assertion.
-If you see a comment of the
+If you see a comment of the form // a == 42,
-form // a == 42, it means that after the code before the comment runs, the variable a will have the value 42.
-If you see a comment of the form // !, it means that the code on the line before the comment throws an exception (and the rest of the com‐ ment after the exclamation mark usually explains what kind of exception is thrown).
+it means that after the code before the comment runs, the variable a will have the value 42.
+If you see a comment of the form // !, it means that the code on the line before the comment throws an exception (and the rest of the comment after the exclamation mark usually explains what kind of exception is thrown).
 You’ll see these comments used throughout the book.

-<p>The syntax illustrated here for listing array elements within square braces or mapping
+<p>The syntax illustrated here for listing array elements within square braces or mapping object
-object property names to property values inside curly braces is known as an initializer expression, and it is just one of the topics of Chapter 4.
+property names to property values inside curly braces is known as an initializer expression, and it is just one of the topics of Chapter 4.
 An expression is a phrase of JavaScript that can be evaluated to produce a value.
 For example, the use of . and [] to refer to the value of an object property or array element is an expression.</p>

 <p>One of the most common ways to form expressions in JavaScript is to use operators:</p>

 <pre>